-The members of Group Management are employed under employment contracts of unlimited duration and are all subject to a notice period of one year.
+The members of Group Management are employed under employment contracts of unlimited duration and are all subject to a notice period of one year, with the exception of the CEO, who reached the retirement age (65) in 2020 and is now subject to a reduced notice period of four months.
 Members of Group Management are not contractually entitled to termination payments, or any change of control provisions, other than the early vesting and early unblocking of share awards mentioned above.
 Their contract may foresee non-competition provisions that are limited in time to a maximum of two years and which allow compensation up to a maximum of six months.

-COMPENSATION AWARDED TO THE BOARD OF DIRECTORS IN 2019
+COMPENSATION AWARDED TO THE BOARD OF DIRECTORS IN 2020